 Adams: Marketing begins inside, as publishers work to create a “buzz” around a title.
 We do this through the machinations of our amazing publicity and online marketing staffs, and through the store-by-store, title-by-title pre-publication hand selling by the head of our marketing department, who focuses his efforts primarily-although not exclusively-on the independent booksellers.
 They tend to be true “book people,” and if they respond to a title, they will get behind it and help to make it a success.

 Having a “platform” is increasingly important in marketing a writer’s work, so when we take on a new author, we always work to create an online presence if one does not already exist.
 Typically, this involves the creation of a website and establishing active social media accounts, especially Facebook, Twitter, and GoodReads.
+There are useful resources to help this, such as some of the blog posts by Utah United which feature advice on building an online presence.

 Gibson: Good major publicity still is key, but increasingly we’re going direct to consumers online, and it’s working.
 We also push authors hard on self-marketing.